kuanrcl/mysql-migration/lab3/README.md

 ![cloud shell launch](images/cloud-shell-launch.png)

-4. Download the private key to connect to **oke-operator** compute instance.
-Please use the public IP address of **oke-operator** in Step 2
+4. Gollow the steps below to download the private key for connecting to oke-operator compute instance.
+Please use the public IP address of oke-operator in Step 2

 ```
 cd /home/opc